Division KELLER

 Typical applications

-With a panorama pyrometer, the optical resolution is indicated by the distance-to-target ratio (measuring distance ÷ size of measurement area) for the width DW and for the height DH.
-In relation to a distance-to-target ratio of, for example, DW = 40 : 1 the maximum measuring distance is 40 x 20 mm = 800 mm.
-Or, to put it another way: with the intended measuring distance being, for example, 500 mm, an objective lens with a distance-to-target ration of DW ≥ 500 mm ÷ 20 mm i.e. ≥ 25 : 1 should be used to ensure that the field of view is sufficiently filled by the target object.
+With a panorama pyrometer, the optical resolution is specified by the distance ratio (measuring distance ÷ measuring field size) for the width DW and for the height DH.
+Based on a distance ratio of, for example, DW = 40 : 1, this results in a maximum measuring distance of 40 × 20 mm = 800 mm.
+Or, to put it another way, for an intended measurement distance of 500 mm, for example, a lens with a distance ratio of DW ≥ 500 mm ÷ 20 mm, i.e. ≥ 25 : 1, must be used so that the measuring field is sufficiently illuminated by the measuring object.

-Pyrometers with panorama optics are offered for the stationary series CellaTemp PA and the portable series CellaTemp PT.
-Both models have through-the-lens sighting for correct alignment and focal adjustment of the device.
+Devices with panorama lenses are available for the stationary CellaTemp PA series and the portable CellaTemp PT series.
+Both versions have a through-the-lens sighting for aligning and focusing the device.
 The stationary CellaTemp PA is alternatively available with a colour video camera.
-This camera allows monitoring the alignment and the sighting path to the target object on a screen in the control room at any time.
-Together with the target marking, the video signal transmits and displays the measurement reading and the number of the measuring point.
-Thanks to the camera's special target brightness control (TBC) function, the radiation intensity is only captured in the measurement area and not, as it is usually done, over the entire field of vision of the camera.
-Thus, a small hot target object in front of a cool background is displayed on screen with optimum brightness and without clipping.
+This means that the alignment and field of view of the object can be monitored at all times on the monitor in the control room.
+In addition to the measuring field marking, the measured value and the measuring point number are also transmitted via the video signal and displayed on the monitor screen.
+Thanks to the camera's special TBC function (Target Brightness Control), the intensity is only recorded in the measuring field for exposure control and not over the camera's entire field of view, as is usually the case.
+This displays a small hot measuring object in front of a cold background with optimum brightness and without overdriving the object on the monitor screen.

 Compact panorama pyrometer with LED spot light.